 Copyright © Nucleus Medical Media, Inc.

 The most common form of hyperthyroidism is Graves disease.
-Graves disease occurs when your own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
+Graves disease is an autoimmune disorder.
+The body's own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
 Hyperthyroidism can be the result of other conditions, such as:

 Treatment of hyperthyroidism can lead to the opposite condition, hypothyroidism.
 This is a condition in which the thyroid gland produces too little thyroid hormone.
 It is easier to treat hypothyroidism long-term than hyperthyroidism.
 Treatment of hypothyroidism involves taking a pill of thyroid hormone.

 It is estimated that 20 million Americans have thyroid disorders.

 How is hyperthyroidism diagnosed?

 What are the treatments for hyperthyroidism?

 How can I reduce my risk of hyperthyroidism?